maptime/chattanooga/README.md

 ## Maptime Starter site

-Hosting your own meetup?
-Starter is desgined to be easily forked and tweaked to suit your own needs.
-Starter is a simple Jekyll theme for MapTime meetups.
+Hosting your own Maptime chapter website? **Starter** is a simple Jekyll theme and is desgined to be easily forked and tweaked to suit your own needs.
 [Jekyll](http://jekyllrb.com/) is a simple, blog-aware, static site generator for personal, project, or organization sites.
+Once cloned into the [Maptime organization](https://github.com/maptime) your site will be hosted at `http://maptime.io/**chapter**` where `**chapter**` is the name of your repo.

-## Creating a new chapter
+* If we've finished onboarding your new chapter into the Maptime organization then should already have this template cloned into the `gh-pages` branch of your chapter repo and have been given you privleges to push to it.
+Please skip ahead and begin to customize your site.

-1. [Create a ticket here](https://github.com/maptime/starter/issues/new/).
-Outline the name of your Maptime chapter and who the organizers are by their GitHub username.
+* Not yet in the Maptime fold?
+Fill out [this form](http://maptime.io/start/#start-form) and we'll get you set up!

-2. Assign the ticket or mention @geografa.
-He can create a new repository under the Maptime organization account and include your chapter's organizers to administer it.
+### Customizing your site

-3. Edit the [`_config.yml`](https://github.com/maptime/starter/blob/gh-pages/_config.yml) file.
+Edit the [`_config.yml`](_config.yml) file.
 Here's a quick rundown of the configuration options.

 | Name | Required | Value | Description |
 | --- | --- | --- | --- |